 Evolution of Influenza A Virus H7 and N9 Subtypes, Eastern Asia

-Figure 1. .
-Maximum clade credibility trees for co-circulating influenza A virus H7 subtype genetic lineages, eastern Asia.
-A) Clade A. B) Clade B. Values along the branches are posterior probability values >0.8.
-Gray bars indicate 95% highest posterior density for times of the most recent common ancestors; blue indicates viruses isolated in Asia; green indicates viruses isolated in Europe (details on locations and associated posterior probabilities are shown in the online Technical Appendix, wwwnc.cdc.gov/EID/article/19/10/13-0609-Techapp1.pdf); red indicates A/Hangzhou/1/2013(H7N9) virus; and yellow star indicates most recent common ancestral influenza virus among A/Hangzhou/1/2013(H7N9) virus, Zhejiang domestic ducks viruses (H7N3), and influenza A virus H7 subtype circulating in wild birds.
+Figure 2. .
+Maximum clade credibility tree for influenza A virus N9 subtype genetic lineages in Eurasia.
+Values along branches are posterior probability values >0.8.
+Gray bars indicate the 95% highest posterior density for times of the most recent common ancestors.
+Blue indicates viruses isolated in Asia; green indicates viruses isolated in Europe; purple indicates viruses isolated in Oceania; orange indicates viruses isolated in Africa (details on locations and associated posterior probabilities are shown in the online Technical Appendix, wwwnc.cdc.gov/EID/article/19/10/13-0609-Techapp1.pdf); red indicates A/Hangzhou/1/2013(H7N9) virus; and yellow star indicates the basis of influenza A(H11N9) virus genetic lineage from Asia.